 Beneficiaries in an Intestate Death

-A similar hierarchy applies when determining the beneficiaries of a deceased estate in intestacy-law.
-You can see a full account of this here on our intestacy chart.
+A similar hierarchy applies when determining the beneficiaries of a deceased estate in intestacy-law. .

 This is obviously not ideal and intestate deaths often turn into sour battles.
 For example, if the estate is worth less than £250,000, the husband/wife of the deceased will inherit the entire estate.
 However, common law spouses are not entitled to inherit anything.
 Aside from this, no pre-arrangements have been made in order to limit the amount of inheritance tax owed.
 If assets exceeded the current nil rate band, everything above this limit would be subject to inheritance tax at 40%.

-If you're concerned about intestacy-laws and would like to discuss your options to contest probate, call IWC on now 0800 612 6105 for free impartial advice.
+If you're concerned about intestacy laws or dying intestate and would like to discuss your options to contest probate, call IWC now for free impartial advice.
 There are tight deadlines involved so don't delay.
+For help with partial intestacy visit our specific page.